Graduate Programs in Information Systems

 Students develop knowledge and technical skills in foundation areas of formal methods, programming, information system design, human computer interaction and information law and ethics.
 Students gain working familiarity with one or more programming languages if not already acquired.
 Based on this foundation, students have leeway to craft a remaining selection of courses in consultation with and approval by their academic adviser and the MSIS steering committee.
 Flexibility is provided to accommodate the particular backgrounds, interests and information system professional career aspirations of each student as well as to be responsive to the ever-changing technological and business environments.
 Thus students might choose to focus additional coursework within a specific information systems domain or pursue course interests among several applications and theory domains including business, engineering, computer science, psychology, education and additional germane science areas.
 The goal is to prepare graduates to succeed as information system professionals in a variety of roles and settings.
 For detailed requirements, see the MSIS Curriculum.

 Also offered is the Graduate Certificate in Information Systems that requires half the course credits of the full MS degree.

-Both the Master of Science in Information Systems and the Graduate Certificate in Information Systems may be completed entirely on campus or through distance education courses.
+Both the Master of Science in Information Systems and the Graduate Certificate in Information Systems may be completed entirely on campus or online.
 We also offer a dual graduate degree program awarding both the MSIS and MBA degrees whereby some courses may be counted towards both programs.
 Both degrees again may be acquired entirely online or on campus at the student’s option.

 The University of Maine is located in the small New England town of Orono, Maine just north of Bangor on the Penobscot River.
 Offices and classrooms are in the Edwards Wing of Boardman Hall on the tree-lined campus mall.